0xsuryansh/searchNBAMonorepo/README.md

-This is commit Merge pull request #77 from skekre98/filter
+This is commit Made suggested changes

-Filter